Esri/developer-support/python/arcpy-python/append-attachments/readme.md

 #Append attachments into a new feature class
-Appends attachments from one feature class into a new empty feature class.
+Appends records from one feature class into a new empty feature class.
+Appends attachments from the original feature class into the attachment table of the new feature class.

 ##Usage
-- Attachments related by GLOBALID.
+- Assumes attachments related by GLOBALID.
-- Workaround to NIM078105: Geodatabase attachments are not carried over to geoprocessing outputs.
 - Helpful in the event that fields need to be reordered, in which case a new table must be created.
 The new table will have different global ids than the original table.
 The attachments need to therefore be reassigned.

 ##Steps: